Blocke17/Goonatar/README.md

-Goonatar
+# Goonatar

-echo "if goonatar and his friends hadn't edged you you woudlve gotten the skibidi syndrome"
+# if goonatar and his friends hadn't edged you you woudlve gotten the skibidi syndrome